Only a stroke survivor can truly relate to another stroke survivor. But that doesn’t mean that everyone else needs to feel like an outsider.

 But the stimulation of background noise only drains on the limited energy that a healing brain has.

-So limit as many distractions as you can.
+Limit as many unnecessary distractions as you can.

 4. Make eye contact with me.
 I am in here – come find me.
 Encourage me.

 If someone avoided eye contact with you, it would be upsetting, annoying, and hurtful, right?
-Right.
-And everyone feels that way.
+Everyone feels that way, including stroke survivors.

 5. Do not assess my cognitive ability by how fast I can think.